 Useful with CVS.
 Set the state attribute of the revision rev to state.
 If rev is a branch number, assume the latest revision on that branch.
 If rev is omitted, assume the latest revision on the default branch.
 Any identifier is acceptable for state.
 A useful set of states is 'Exp' (for experimental), 'Stab' (for stable), and 'Rel' (for released).
 By default, the state of a new revision is set to 'Exp' when it is created.
-The state is visible in the output from cvs log (see Section A.14 [log], page 115), and in the '\$Log\$' and '\$State\$' keywords (see Chapter 12 [Keyword substitution], page 75).
-Note that CVS uses the dead state for its own purposes; to take a file to or from the dead state use commands like cvs remove and cvs add, not cvs admin -s.
+The state is visible in the output from cvs log (see Section A.15 [log], page 128), and in the '\$Log\$' and '\$State\$' keywords (see Chapter 12 [Keyword substitution], page 79).
+Note that CVS uses the dead state for its own purposes (see Section 2.2.4 [Attic], page 11); to take a file to or from the dead state use commands like cvs remove and cvs add (see Chapter 7 [Adding and removing], page 57), not cvs admin -s.

--t[file] Useful with CVS.
+-t[file] Useful with cvs.
 Write descriptive text from the contents of the named file into the RCS file, deleting the existing text.
 The file pathname may not begin with '-'.
-The descriptive text can be seen in the output from 'cvs log' (see Section A.14 [log], page 115).
+The descriptive text can be seen in the output from 'cvs log' (see Section A.15 [log], page 128).
 There can be no space between '-t' and its argument.